color-theory/cppFundamentals/01-Principals/notes.md

 **Modules**-Self-contained units of C++ code.
 Can be a function, method, class, several functions or classes, or other blocks of code.

-**Algorithm**-a step-by-step recipe for performing a task within a finite period of time.
+**Algorithm**-A step-by-step recipe for performing a task within a finite period of time.

 ## Abstraction and Information Hiding